Vessel Documentation Basics

 What you should know about U.S. Coast Guard vessel documentation.

-registration system for both recreational and commercial vessels.
-A thorough
+both recreational and commercial vessels.
+A basic understanding of when this applies and how

-following represents a basic overview of what vessel documentation is all about and how
+following synopsis represents a basic overview of what vessel documentation is all about and how

 ownership, mortgages, and claims of lien are recorded.